 A computer is a highly adaptable electronic device created to process, store, and retrieve data based on a series of instructions, commonly referred to as programs.
 It comprises two main components: hardware and software.
 The hardware includes physical parts such as the central processing unit (CPU), memory (RAM), and storage devices, all working together to execute tasks.
 Software, on the other hand, consists of programs and operating systems that guide the hardware in performing specific functions.
 Together, hardware and software enable a computer to carry out a wide range of activities, from simple calculations to complex data analysis.
 Over time, computers have undergone remarkable transformations.
 Early computers were large, room-sized machines limited to specific tasks, but technological advancements have made modern computers far more compact, powerful, and versatile.
 Today, they come in various forms, such as laptops, desktops, and smartphones, which can perform multiple functions with ease and portability.
 These innovations have made computers integral to everyday life, enabling communication, business operations, research, and entertainment on a global scale.

-Definition of computer:
+Definition of computer

 A computer is an electronic device designed to process, store, and display information by following a set of instructions called programs or software.
 It handles a variety of tasks, from basic operations like arithmetic calculations to more complex activities like running simulations, data analysis, and graphics rendering.
 By executing these instructions, a computer enables users to manage information, automate tasks, and perform computations efficiently.
 In modern life, computers have become indispensable tools across various fields, including education, business, healthcare, and entertainment.
 Their ability to handle diverse tasks, ranging from document creation to advanced research, makes them crucial in solving problems and improving productivity.
-As technology continues to evolve, computers are becoming even more powerful, capable of artificial intelligence, automation, and machine learning, further expanding their role in shaping the future of society
+As technology continues to evolve, computers are becoming even more powerful, capable of artificial intelligence, automation, and machine learning, further expanding their role in shaping the future of society.

 Evolution of computers